Introduction

 Make sure to fill in all required sections in the application templates and pay particular attention to the following:

-• Support in Arctic Phi-Lab may be requested for a maximum of 24 months.
+- Support in ESA Phi-Lab Norway may be requested for a maximum of 24 months.

 Please submit the application documents in electronic form (pdf, maximum three files, one for each required document) by using this submit page.